-All Associate in Science, Associate in Arts, and Associate in General Studies degree graduates are required to take the ACT CAAP (Collegiate Assessment of the Academic Proficiency) exam during the last semester of attendance prior to graduation.
+All Associate in Science, Associate in Arts, and Associate in General Studies degree graduates are required to take the ETS Proficiency Profile exam during the last semester of attendance prior to graduation.
 Students who fail to sit for the exam will not receive their diplomas until the exam has been taken.
-The ACT CAAP test is used as one measure to assess students' competency levels in the foundational skills -- reading, writing, mathematics and critical thinking.
-The CAAP scores will become part of the students' permanent records.
+The ETS Proficiency Profile test is used as one measure to assess students' competency levels in the foundational skills: reading, writing, mathematics, and critical thinking.
+The ETS Proficiency Profile scores will become part of the students' permanent records.

-All Associate in Applied Science degree graduates and those who meet the requirements for certificates are required to take the ACT Work Keys exam.
-The Work Keys exams measure the level of basic skills that are deemed necessary for success in the work place.
+All Associate in Applied Science degree graduates and those who meet the requirements for certificates are required to take the ACT WorkKeys exam.
+The WorkKeys exams measure the level of basic skills that are deemed necessary for success in the work place.
 Score levels will become part of the students' permanent records.